 State Legalization of Marijuana-Related Activities.
-Under the measure, individuals of any age could legally possess, sell, transport, process, and cultivate marijuana under state law.
-The measure, however, specifies that such activities (except for medical use) may be prohibited in the future for individuals under the age of 21.
-As discussed below, the production of specified amounts of marijuana for recreational, dietary (such as in non-psychoactive foods) and medical purposes would be subject to regulation by the state and local governments.
+Under the measure, individuals age 21 or over could legally possess, sell, transport, process, and cultivate marijuana under state law.
+As discussed below, the production and sales of specified amounts of marijuana for recreational, dietary (such as in non-psychoactive foods), and medical purposes would be subject to regulation by the state and local governments.

-Although the measure would generally legalize marijuana, it would remain unlawful for individuals to (1) operate a motor vehicle while under the impairment of marijuana, (2) divert marijuana to another state, and (3) provide marijuana to individuals under the age of 21.
+Although the measure would generally legalize marijuana, it would remain unlawful for individuals to (1) operate a motor vehicle while under the impairment of marijuana, (2) divert marijuana to another state, or (3) provide marijuana to individuals under the age of 21.
 In addition, the smoking of marijuana in public places would be subject to the same restrictions that apply to the smoking of tobacco.
-The measure also states that state and local governments shall be prohibited from enforcing federal prohibitions on marijuana, including providing the federal government with information obtained in regulating the marijuana-related activities authorized under the measure.
-Moreover, the measure states that no individual can be denied a license or permit (such as a professional license) for engaging in lawful marijuana-related activities.
+The measure also states that state and local governments are prohibited from enforcing federal prohibitions on marijuana, including providing the federal government with information obtained in regulating the marijuana-related activities authorized under the measure.
+Moreover, the measure states that no individual can be denied a license or permit (such as a professional license) for engaging in lawful marijuana-related activities, with the exception of employees in certain safety-sensitive occupations (such as airplane pilots or train conductors).

 Regulation of Commercial Marijuana Activities.
-This measure establishes the Cannabis Control Commission (CCC) to regulate the commercial cultivation, distribution, and sales of marijuana.
-Under the measure, the cultivation of 100 square feet or less of marijuana grown indoors and 100 square feet or less of marijuana grown outdoors, per acre, per adult, for noncommercial use, would be exempt from regulation.
+This measure establishes the Cannabis Control Commission (CCC) to regulate the commercial cultivation, processing, distribution, and sales of marijuana.
+The measure states that the CCC shall be the sole state entity authorized to regulate these activities and that neither the Legislature nor local governments shall further prohibit or legislate the use or distribution of marijuana beyond the regulations established in the measure or by the CCC.
+Local governments could, however, enforce local zoning and nuisance laws against marijuana businesses, as described below.
+Under the measure, the cultivation, possession, processing, or transportation of up to 12 marijuana plants (including up to six "mature" plants) per adult, for noncommercial use, would be exempt from regulation.
 Individuals or organizations cultivating greater amounts of marijuana, or engaging in commercial cultivation, processing, transportation, distribution, or sales of marijuana would be required to pay a fee and obtain a certificate from the commission.

 Under the measure, existing medical marijuana dispensaries that are at least 600 feet from K-12 schools would be exempt from any enforcement actions with respect to local zoning ordinances as well as any new fees or regulations imposed by the measure or by the commission.
+In addition, all existing and future medical marijuana dispensaries would not be required to obtain a certificate from the CCC in order to operate.
+Industrial hemp cultivation is currently prohibited under state and federal law.
+The measure states that if industrial hemp cultivation becomes legal in the future, the cultivation and use of industrial hemp would be exempt from any regulations or taxes included in the measure.